A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Nested Russian Dolls as a signature of a cyclic RG flow in the 2D case

 \section{Nested Russian Dolls as a signature of a cyclic RG flow in the 2D case}

 Above we have defined some novel marginal operators involving two Higgs doublets which led to a potentially rich structure of RG flows, including a line of fixed points and a regime with cyclic RG flows.
 For the remainder of this article, we focus on the cyclic regime.\footnote{{\bf Note added:} The CFT's along the line of fixed points are also interesting in their own right and developed further in \cite{RDolls2}.
-It was shown there that by taking $g_1$ to be purely imaginary, there exists flows connecting two non-trivial fixed points in the UV and IR.} To fully understand the physical manifestations of a cyclic RG will be a challenge.
+It was shown there that by taking $g_1$ to be purely imaginary, there exists flows connecting two non-trivial fixed points in the UV and IR.} To fully understand the physical manifestations of a cyclic RG will be a challenge, especially in connection with spontaneous symmetry breaking and the Higgs mechanism.
+We will return to this in Section VI.
 In order to gain some insight, it is useful to consider some relativistic models in 2 spacetime dimensions which have {\it identical} beta functions.\footnote{{\bf Note added:} In \cite{RDolls2} it was argued that the higher order beta functions are the same as for the current-current perturbations in \cite{GLM}.} In this section, we briefly review how the cyclic RG is manifested in the spectrum and S-matrices for integrable models in 2D with same beta functions.
 As explained in the Introduction, a generic feature is an infinite spectrum of resonances, in some cases unstable, with the Russian Doll scaling behavior \eqref{ERussianDoll}.
 In general, these models have an infinite Russian Doll spectrum, which can be stable or unstable depending on the region of parameters.
-For a general discussion of unstable particles for integrable QFT in 2D see \cite{mira2,Mussardo,Fring}.
+For a general discussion of unstable particles for integrable QFT in 2D see \cite{Mussardo,mira2,Fring}.